 Why is it important for resawing

-- It helps you produce book-match pieces you can use for cabinet making or other furniture projects.
+- It helps you produce book-match pieces for cabinet-making or other furniture projects.

 Thinner blades for more speed, or wider blades for less vibration

-Blades with more teeth cut slower and smoother and saw blades with fewer teeth cut faster slightly rougher finish.
+Blades with more teeth cut slower and smoother, and saw blades with fewer teeth cut faster and had a slightly rougher finish.
 FUsing a finer saw blade for thinner metals and plastics under ¼ inch (18 – 32 TPI).

 Wider blades are more stable and resist bending and vibration to provide straighter, more aggressive cuts.
 They have extra support that makes wider blades better for heavy-duty applications.

 Blades with a lower width are more flexible for finer cutting.
 They range from ½ to ¾ inches.
 Lower TPI blades cut fast but leave rougher edges, whereas saw blades with higher TPI remove smaller amounts of material with each pass.
 That is why they cut slower and leave a much smoother edge.

 Thicker blades are more durable, resist bending and vibration, and allow a heavier feed pressure for tougher jobs.
 They are for applications where fine cutting or flexibility is required.

 Select the correct Teeth Per Inch (TPI) for the thickness of the material you are cutting.
 Using the correct TPI increases the life of the blade.
 Refer to the chart when you are not sure.
 The number of TPI defines the pitch of the saw blade, and it varies from 1 to 32 TPI.

 Some bandsaw blades have different pitches on the same saw blade, known as Vari-Pitch.
 TPI measures from gullet to gullet, not tooth tip to tooth tip.
 For wood and soft materials, aim for 3 – 6 teeth in the workpiece and 6 – 24 teeth for metals.